-Children's Cabinet Programs.
-Early Childhood Block Grants send money to school districts, Early Head Start sites, Head Start sites, and community based programs that provide research-based child development services for at-risk infants, toddlers and their families, and preschool for three and four-year old children.
+Early Childhood Children's Cabinet Programs.
+Block Grants send money to school districts, Early Head Start sites.
+Head Start sites, and community based programs that research-based provide child development services for at-risk infants, toddlers and their families, and preschool for three and four-year old children.
 The grant process is driven by accountability measures and research-based programming, as well as a focus on at-risk children and underserved areas.
 At least 30.0 percent of all block grant funds are set aside for infant and toddler programs.